Are Probiotics Vegan? Plus 12 Vegan Sources Of Probiotics

 Try this Mediterranean dish featuring olives.

 Miso is also a great ingredient to keep handy in the kitchen, as it can pack a lot of punch to home-cooked dishes.
-Miso, like tempeh, is made from fermented soybeans and contains bacteria that are beneficial for the gut.
-It is also rich in B vitamins plus vitamins E and K.
+Miso, like tempeh, is made from fermented soybeans4 and contains bacteria that are beneficial for the gut.
+It is also rich in B vitamins, plus vitamins E and K.

 Try this delicious miso soup recipe at home.